Pace Center for Civic Engagement

 How much of a time commitment is a Princeton RISE internship?

 The commitment to Princeton RISE is 40 hours per week.
-Undergraduate and graduate students taking part in Princeton RISE are expected to spend 35 hours on Princeton RISE partner projects and 5 hours per week on Princeton RISE programming.
+Undergraduate students taking part in Princeton RISE are expected to spend 35 hours on Princeton RISE partner projects and 5 hours per week on Princeton RISE programming.
 This programming will include peer-led training, reflection, and guided conversation with other Princeton RISE fellows.

-All Princeton RISE internships will run for eight weeks, specifically from June 13, 2023 to August 5, 2023.
+All Princeton RISE internships will run for eight weeks, specifically from June 9, 2025 to August 1, 2025.

 How many hours a week should supervisors expect to work with their RISE Fellows?